davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Tick boxes :guilabel:`auto` and :guilabel:`dynamic blame history` define whether a viewer is opened on the analysis results.
 The tick boxes on the line :guilabel:`File formats` define for which file formats output is generated.
-Available output formats are :guilabel:`html` :guilabel:`html blame history` and :guilabel:`excel`.
+Available output formats are :guilabel:`html` and :guilabel:`excel`.
 For more information on the output formats, see :doc:`output`.